hundredyearfarms/Hundred-Year-Farms/README.md

 - [Commercial scale heat, electricity, and char](https://www.reset-energy.com/en/syngasmart-plants-use-cases-applications-and-benefits/)
 - [Farm scale 25kW heat, electricity, and char](https://www.allpowerlabs.com/products/product-overview)

+While the technology is promising, it generally remains cost-prohibitive.
+Some cost-reduction will be achieved over the next few decades through improvements to equipment and system design, but these reductions are likely to be marginal and slow.
+A new opportunity for significant cost reduction through improvements to the way in which project capital is raised and managed has recently emerged and is described under the heading for Smart Contracts below.
+We have been studying this opportunity for years and will continue to see if it can be used as our application develops.

-**Smart Contracts**: Smart (automated) contracts that help manage project capital have the potential to lower projects costs and that could make agroforestry more cost competitive and, in turn, lead to higher rates of carbon sequestration.
-All of the smart contract platforms are still in early development and may require a decade or more to mature, however, in the meantime it is worth planning for their use given the potential for reducing system installed cost.
+**Smart Contracts**: Smart (automated) contracts that help manage project capital have the potential to lower projects costs and that could make carbon-negative technologies more cost competitive and, in turn, lead to higher rates of carbon sequestration.
+All of the smart contract platforms are still in early development and may require a decade or more to mature, however, in the meantime it is worth planning for their use given their potential for reducing system installed cost.

-The paper listed below from the US Federal Reserve (St Louis), the OASIS Standards Body - Baseline Protocol, and the Ernst & Young blockchain intiative summarize the opportunities and tools that are being researched for application to our agroforestry project.
+The paper listed below from the US Federal Reserve (St Louis), the OASIS Standards Body - Baseline Protocol, and the Ernst & Young blockchain intiative summarize the opportunities and tools available.

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

-The diagram below illustrates where smart contracts may one day be implemented within the project process.
+The diagram below illustrates where we see smart contracts may one day be implemented within the project process.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="800">